marinsantiago/bnplasso-examples/README.md

 The `bnplasso` R package is available at the Github repository: [https://github.com/marinsantiago/bnplasso](https://github.com/marinsantiago/bnplasso).

-"Detailed instructions on how to reproduce the results from the article are presented in the README file, located in the Supplementary Materials accompanying the main manuscript, available [here]."
+Detailed instructions on how to reproduce the results from the article are presented in the README file, located in the Supplementary Materials accompanying the main manuscript, available [here].